rnea7840/developer-portal/src/content/apiDocs/oauthTechnical.md

 ## Getting Started

 While we test our OpenID Connect flow to ensure the best experience for Veterans and developers, we're approving teams to work with our OpenID Connect and associated APIs on a case-by-case basis.
-If you would like to help us build these services out, please submit an [application](/apply) to request access to the Veteran Verification API.
+If you would like to help us build these services out, please submit an [application](/apply) to request access.

 In order to get approval of your application, you'll need to supply the following information: